tsonika/intro-ngs-manuals/docs/modules/btp-module-denovo-canu/denovo_canu.md

 !!! success ""
     ??? "**Answer**"
+        In this example, the contig could be circularized because it contained the entire sequence in a single contig, with overhangs that were trimmed.

 !!! note "Question"
     Circlator can set the start of the sequence at a particular gene.
 Which gene does it use?
 Is this appropriate for all contigs?

 !!! success ""
     ??? "**Answer**"
-        Uses dnaA for the chromosomal contig.
-For other contigs, uses a centrally-located gene.
-However, ideally, plasmids would be oriented on a gene such as repA.
+        Circlator uses dnaA for the chromosomal contig.
+For other contigs, it uses a centrally-located gene.
+However, ideally, plasmids would be oriented on a gene such as a rep gene.
 It is possible to provide a file to Circlator to do this.

 ## Find smaller plasmids